 Sugarloaf’s downhill bike park offers Atlantic Canada’s only lift-service mountain bike park.
 Trails range from beginner to expert, and they’re jam-packed with berms, table tops, drops, step ups and wooden features.
 The park’s spacious ski lodge features a licensed restaurant.
 The lodge is available for business meetings, weddings and other private functions.

-During the summer, visitors have the option of staying in one of the park’s unique yurts or camping in Sugarloaf Provincial Park’s wooded campground.
-The family-friendly campground has 76 beautiful sites: 8 full-serviced, 57 electrical (including 3 yurts) and 11 non-serviced.
-Sugarloaf also offers a playground, tennis court, hiking and picturesque lakes you to enjoy.
+During the summer, visitors have the option of staying in Sugarloaf Provincial Park’s wooded campground.
+The family-friendly campground has 79 beautiful sites: 8 full-serviced, 60 electrical (including 5 cabins and 6 Ch-A-lets) and 11 non-serviced.
+Sugarloaf also offers a playground, tennis courts, hiking and picturesque lakes for you to enjoy.

 A peaceful trek through the forest.
 Along the way you will arrive at the Prichard family grave site.
 Enjoy a magnificent view of Prichard Lake from a lakeside picnic area.